 Tape: Add-On Drum Dampening

 This one is not always recommended, although it’s commonly done.
 Why do people tape their drums?
 Because it dampens the sound of course, but it’s not always the best option.
 Tape is a less versatile drum dampening solution, mainly because it leaves a sticky reside when you try to remove it… This makes it more of a permanent drum dampening method, and it sometimes ruins your drumhead when you take it off (especially if you have coated heads).
 So you’ve read the warning but still want to use tape for drum dampening?
 Okay!
 Read on to see what is the best tape to use for drums, and how to tape your drumheads.

-The best tape for drum dampening is a no-residue tape, such as 3M’s No Residue Duct Tape.
+The best tape for drum dampening is a no-residue tape, such as 3M’s No Residue Duct Tape (specifically, this tape here).
 Why is this the best tape for drums?
 This stuff is easier to re-position, and you’ll be left with less mess if you decide to remove it.
 It’s also easy to tear, meaning you can control exactly how much you’re using.
 Usually you’ll want to experiment with different amounts and positions of tape on your drumheads, so it’s extremely useful to be able to remove the tape easily.
 If you can’t find this tape, you can use any type of gaffer tape on drums, or duct tape.
 Just be aware that it can be difficult to remove, especially if it’s on there for a while.
 So, how to tape drumheads?
 The placement and amount of tape matters:

 - Tape drumheads near the edge to reduce overtones, but still allow for some focused sustain.
 This is the usually the best place to put tape on drumheads, especially on the batter head.
 You’ll keep some tone, but stop some of the drum ringing.